-In accordance with article 122 of the company's articles of association, Dr. Henry Ngan, Messrs.
-Fritz Helmreich, Michael John Moir, Anthony Grahame Stott, Stephen Tan and Dr. Chau Ming-tak will retire from the board and all the said retiring directors being eligible, offer themselves for re-election in the forthcoming Ordinary Yearly Meeting (for details of directors, see Appendix I of the explanatory statement on re-election of directors and general mandate for repurchase of own shares accompanying this annual report).
+In accordance with article 122 of the company's articles of association, Dr. Henry NGAN, Messrs.
+Fritz HELMREICH, Anthony Grahame STOTT, Stephen TAN, Dr. CHAU Ming-tak, Michael John MOIR and YUNG Shun-loy Jacky will retire from the board and all the said retiring directors being eligible, offer themselves for re-election in the forthcoming Ordinary Yearly Meeting (for details of directors, see Appendix I of the explanatory statement on re-election of directors and general mandate for repurchase of own shares accompanying this annual report).